hexatomic/hexatomic/docs/dev/src/maintenance/releases/README.md

 3. `mvn gitflow:release-start` - Starts the release process.
 4. The Maven GitFlow plugin will then prompt you to enter a version number for the release.
 Make sure you enter a version identifier according to semantic versioning, in the format `MAJOR.MINOR.PATCH`.
 Do *not* use a `-SNAPSHOT` suffix!
 5. `mvn keepachangelog:release -N` - Updates the changelog in the release branch.
+6. `mvn license:update-files-header` - Updates the file headers in Java files.
 6. `git add .` - Adds the updated changelog to the Git index.
-7. `git commit -m "Update changelog"` - Commits the updated changelog to version control.
+7. `git commit -m "Update changelog and update file headers"` - Commits the updated changelog to version control.
 8. `git push` - Updates the remote release branch.
 9. `mvn gitflow:release-finish` - Finalizes the release process.